History

 He investigated the performative aspect among others in Japan with different Butoh teachers.
 (A part of Butoh is a form of avant-garde Japanese dance).
 He is particularly interested in the relationship between sound and movement in improvisation.

-Earle Brown’s “abstract visual reference” in his cycle “Folio” inspired him to adapt this form of notation for his research field “sound as a component of visual art”.
+Earle Brown’s „abstract visual reference“ in his:her cycle „Folio“ inspired him to adapt this form of notation for his research field „sound as a component of visual art.“

 The insights gained from research-based teaching on the topic of “abstract visual reference” in the summer semester of 2021 led him to the first public presentation of his topic in the context of a collaboration with the Austrian Miller-Zillmer Foundation (Vienna), the Modular Synthesizer Ensemble (Vienna) and the international synthesizer fair “Superbooth” (Berlin).

-Currently, as artistic director, he forms the ensemble “a200ms”.
-Public presentations (in a sense a simultaneous exhibition and concert) of the ensemble are intended to promote the perception of interdisciplinary art forms, to stimulate criticism and discourse, and to bring avant-garde sounds in the context of the visual arts.
+Currently, as artistic director, he:she forms the ensemble „a200ms“.
+Public presentations (in a sense, a simultaneous exhibition, and concert) of the ensemble are intended to promote the perception of interdisciplinary art forms, stimulate criticism and discourse, and bring avant-garde sounds into the context of the visual arts.

 The experience and knowledge gained so far in teaching and research form the basis to go public with such an innovative project with experienced and inspired painters and musicians accompanied by an adequate art historian.